 - 2 cups 2% milk

-- In a large, deep skillet (that has a cover available), heat butter and olive oil over medium-high heat.
+- In a large, deep skillet that has a cover, heat butter and olive oil over medium-high heat.
 Add chicken and sprinkle with salt and pepper.
-Brown chicken until golden-brown on the outside and almost cooked through.
+Brown chicken until golden-brown on the outside and almost cooked through, about 5 minutes.

-- Add garlic and continue to cook, stirring for 1-2 minutes or until fragrant.
+- Add garlic and continue to cook, stirring for 1 to 2 minutes, or until fragrant.

-- Add broccoli, Full Circle Organic Whole Wheat Rotini, broth, and milk.
+- Add broccoli, uncooked rotini, broth, and milk.
 Stir to combine.
 Cover, turn heat to high and bring to a boil.
 Reduce heat to medium-low and cook covered for 8 minutes, stirring every couple of minutes (to cook pasta evenly), or until pasta is al dente.